-- Adenocarcinoma; carcinoma - And; with Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - Non-small cell carcinoma 8046; a broad category which includes all histologies in Table 3 except for small cell carcinoma/neuroendocrine tumors (NET Tumors) 8041 and all subtypes - Simultaneous; existing at the same time; concurrent; prior to first course treatment - Site; topography - Squamous cell carcinoma; SCC; epidermoid carcinoma - Tumor; mass; tumor mass; lesion; neoplasm; nodule - The terms tumor, mass, tumor mass, lesion, neoplasm and nodule are not used in a standard manner in clinical diagnoses, scans, or consults.
+- Adenocarcinoma; carcinoma - A histology type must be stated for these terms to be equal - Example: Acinar carcinoma and acinar adenocarcinoma are both coded 8551 - And; with - Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - Non-small cell carcinoma 8046; a broad category which includes all histologies in Table 3 except for - o Small cell carcinoma/neuroendocrine tumors (NET Tumors) 8041 and all subtypes AND - Sarcoma NOS 8800 (not a carcinoma) and all subtypes - Simultaneous; existing at the same time; concurrent; prior to first course treatment - Site; topography - Squamous cell carcinoma; SCC; epidermoid carcinoma - Tumor; mass; tumor mass; lesion; neoplasm; nodule - The terms tumor, mass, tumor mass, lesion, neoplasm and nodule are not used in a standard manner in clinical diagnoses, scans, or consults.
 Disregard the terms unless there is a physician's statement that the term is malignant/cancer - These terms are used ONLY to determine multiple primaries - Do not use these terms for casefinding or determining reportability - Type; subtype; variant